 The book is engineered as a day-to-day operational handbook.
 The book can just be adopted at the start of a COI activity.
 Simply put, it’s the COI’s policies and procedures.
 It addresses the COI’s Missions, Functions, Organizations, Positions, Duties and Responsibilities, Products, Costs, Activities, and Rules.
 No topic has been ignored because this book was derived from the operational policies and procedures from the three most successful COIs that exist today.

 This 700+ page book includes but not limited to:

 Rationale for governance across enterprise work products

 - Communities of Interest including their organization, policies, procedures, staffing, projects, and operating rules and processes

-- Step-by-step processes to assess enterprise work products
+- 300+ pages of step-by-step processes to assess enterprise work products

 - Work product integrity and correctness risk determination with personal accountability and risk assessment history

 - Methodology and plan to create focused organizations